Willie169/termux-sh/README.md

 ### Prerequisites

 <ul>
-<li>Sufficient storage: (calculated using GitHub Action, typically a bit more on a real device)
+<li>Sufficient storage: (calculated using GitHub Action, typically a bit less than that on a real device)
 <ul>
 <li>Previous rows remain default with
 <pre><code>TERMUX='termux'